 Optional signing in CI: add repository secrets such as SPECFACT_MODULE_PRIVATE_SIGN_KEY and SPECFACT_MODULE_PRIVATE_SIGN_KEY_PASSPHRASE.
 Signing must happen before publish so the generated registry artifacts contain current integrity metadata.

-1. Bump the changed bundle version in module-package.yaml.
+1. Bump the bundled module version in module-package.yaml.

 3. Verify signatures locally and in CI.